bmabioye/userprofile-docker/README.md

 Docker Containerized simple JavaScript example application with Express server

+Clone the repo

 Docker Images:
 mongo
 mongo-express

 You can get the docker images
 run docker pull <image-name>

-Clone the repo
+create docker containers
+create common network and
+run the container with options (check the yaml file for guide)

+OR
+run docker-compose <docker-mongdb.yaml>

 npm init
 npm start